-Interest rates raised to highest level for 14 years
+Bank of England says UK may already be in recession

 - Published

-The Bank of England has raised interest rates from 1.75% to 2.25% - the highest level for 14 years - and warned the UK has already fallen into recession.
+The Bank of England has raised interest rates from 1.75% to 2.25% - the highest level for 14 years - and warned the UK may already be in a recession.

 It is the seventh time in a row that the Bank has raised rates as it battles to stem soaring prices.